 When the circular was republished, Seville had already been working in Memphis for more than a decade.
-Nevertheless, Bohmann memorializes the significance of that day Seville made his request.
+Nevertheless, Bohmann memorializes the significant of that day Seville made his request.
 He may not identify a specific date or the year of Seville's visit but his visit was important enough to give him prominence on the opening page.
 Bohmann documents that he built the first mandolin for Seville and the requests that followed were "made-to-order."
 He began to build mandolins to offer a choice to students in search of an American model which might be less expensive than imported models.
 His circular asserted the superiority of all his musical instruments but especially, the exalted mandolin.
 Bohmann was up against everyone else in the game and he wanted to earn the crown!

 Whether or not Bohmann and Seville stayed in contact remains unknown but Seville made occasional trips back to Chicago where his first wife lived.
-That brief marriage to Swiss-born Marguerite De La

-Woelffer (to the left) became a well-known Chicago abstract expressionist.
+That brief marriage to Swiss-born Marguerite De La Fontaine resulted in their only child Marguerite.
+She would give birth to Seville's first grandson, Emerson Seville Woelffer, in 1914.
+Mr. Woelffer (to the left) became a well-known Chicago abstract expressionist.
 In a 1970s oral interview, Emerson retained a vivid (but limited) recollection of his childhood and described Seville as a musician who "played practically every instrument.
-Organized a businessmen's string orchestra in Memphis and he made every instrument in the orchestra."
-His fond memories show a thoughtful grandfather who invested in his grandson's childhood.
+Organized a businessmen's string orchestra in Memphis and he made every instrument in the orchestra."65 His fond memories show a thoughtful grandfather who invested in his grandson's childhood.